cysouw/diathesis/text/c03_summaryDia.md

 c.
 Der Lehrer überrascht mich damit, dass er die Aufgabe schon korrigiert hat.
 :::

-### *Auslösersubjektivierung* (*sein+zum-Infinitiv*) {#sec:summary-auslosersubjektivierung}
+### *Auslösersubjektivierung* (*sein+zum-In­fi­ni­tiv*) {#sec:summary-auslosersubjektivierung}

-The ~~Auslösersubjektivierung~~ (full discussion in [@sec:zuminfinitive-sein-zum]) is constructed with the light verb *sein* with a *zum‑Infinitiv*.
+The ~~Auslösersubjektivierung~~ (full discussion in [@sec:zuminfinitive-sein-zum]) is constructed with the light verb *sein* with a *zum‑In­fi­ni­tiv*.
 This diathesis can be applied to verbs of emotion with a governed preposition describing the trigger of the emotion.
 For example, *heulen* 'to whine' [@next a] uses the governed preposition *über* to describe the trigger, here *Schaden* 'damage' [@next b].
 The result of the diathesis is that the trigger of the emotion is promoted to nominative subject [@next c].
 The original subject, i.e. the perceiver of the emotion, cannot be expressed anymore.

 ::: ex
 a.
 Ich heule über den Schaden.